The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

 If~$v$ is not free wrt.~$M_{G-X}$, then it is matched with some vertex~$w$.
 If~$w$ is adjacent to some leaf~$u$ in~$G-X$ that is free wrt.~$M_{G-X}$, then the path~$x,v,w,u$ is an augmenting path.
 Thus, the algorithm keeps in this case the edge~$\{x,v\}$, see \cref{line:w-is-adjacent-to-free-or-split-vertex}.
 Again, since the number of free leaves is bounded, only a bounded number of edges incident to~$x$ will be kept.
 If~$w$ has degree at least three in~$T$, then the algorithm stops the graph exploration here and keeps the edge~$\{x,v\}$, see \cref{line:w-is-adjacent-to-free-or-split-vertex}.
 Again, this is to keep the running time at~$O(kn)$ overall.

 Let~$Y \subseteq X$ denote the neighborhood of~$w$ in~$X$.
 Thus the partial augmenting path~$x,v,w$ can be extended to each vertex in~$Y$.
-Thus, if the algorithm did not yet find~$6k^2$ paths from~$x$ to vertices whose neighborhood in~$X$ is also~$Y$, then the table entry~$\tab[x,f_X(w)]$ (where $f_X(w)$ encodes the set~$Y = N(w) \cap X$) is increased by one and the edge~$\{x,v\}$ will be kept (see \cref{line:table-entry-increase,line:table-entry-increase-return}). \iflong(Here we need~$6k^2$ paths since these paths might be long and intersect with many other augmenting paths, see proof of \cref{lem:final-fvs-kernel-step} for the details of why~$6k^2$ is enough.) \fi \ifshort(The proof that~$6k^2$ paths suffice is based on an exchange argument using \cref{lem:exchange-augmenting-paths}.) \fi If the algorithm already found~$6k^2$ ``augmenting paths'' from~$x$ to~$Y$, then the neighborhood of~$w$ in~$X$ is irrelevant for~$x$ and the algorithm continues.
+Thus, if the algorithm did not yet find~$6k^2$ paths from~$x$ to vertices whose neighborhood in~$X$ is also~$Y$, then the table entry~$\tab[x,f_X(w)]$ (where $f_X(w)$ encodes the set~$Y = N(w) \cap X$) is increased by one and the edge~$\{x,v\}$ will be kept (see \cref{line:table-entry-increase,line:table-entry-increase-return}).
+(Here we need~$6k^2$ paths since these paths might be long and intersect with many other augmenting paths, see proof of \cref{prop:final-fvs-kernel-step} for the details of why~$6k^2$ is enough.)
+If the algorithm already found~$6k^2$ ``augmenting paths'' from~$x$ to~$Y$, then the neighborhood of~$w$ in~$X$ is irrelevant for~$x$ and the algorithm continues.

 In \cref{line:extend-alternating-path}, all above discussed cases to keep the edge~$\{x,v\}$ do not apply and the algorithm extends the partial augmenting part~$x,v,w$ by considering the neighbors of~$w$ except~$v$.
 Since the algorithm dealt with possible extensions to vertices in~$X$ in \cref{line:table-entry-increase,line:table-entry-increase-return,line:table-lookup} and with extensions to free vertices in~$G-X$ in \cref{line:v-is-free-or-split-vertex}, it follows that the next vertex on this path has to be a vertex~$u$ that is matched wrt.~$M_{G-X}$.
-Furthermore, since we want to extend a partial augmenting path from~$x$, we require that~$u$ is not adjacent to~$x$ as otherwise~$x,u$ would be another, shorter partial augmenting path from~$x$ to~$u$ and we do not need the currently stored partial augmenting path.
+Furthermore, since we want to extend a partial augmenting path from~$x$, we require that~$u$ is not adjacent to~$x$: otherwise the length-one path~$x,u$ would be another, shorter partial augmenting path from~$x$ to~$u$ and we do not need the currently stored partial augmenting path.

-\iflong \subparagraph*{Statements on \cref{alg:final-fvs-kernel-step}.}
+\paragraph{Statements on \cref{alg:final-fvs-kernel-step}.}